dthxe/agentic_esolang_eval/README.md

 The repository includes:
 - Evaluation scripts for multiple esoteric languages (0815, Minipy, Pyth, Rhokell)
-- Code samples generated with and without context by agentic AI systems
+- Code samples generated with and without context by agentic AI systems and Large Language Models
 - Standardized evaluation methodology using the HumanEval benchmark

 ## Code Generation Methodology